goszpeti/conan_explorer/README.md

     sudo apt install python3-pyqt5

-Ubuntu 16.04 is not supported with its native Python 3.5.
+Ubuntu 16.04 is not supported duw to its native Python 3.5.

 ### With pip from Pypi
 `pip install conan-app-launcher`